Jordan Faria: Club career

 In March 2023, he returned to Toronto FC II, now in MLS Next Pro.
 On May 7, 2023, he scored a brace in a 3-0 victory over FC Cincinnati 2, to lead the team to their first victory of the season.
 On May 20, 2023, he signed a short-term loan with the Toronto FC first team, ahead of their match against Austin FC, making his debut in the match, coming on as a substitute for Italian designated player Federico Bernardeschi in the 67th minute.

 In December 2023, Faria returned to the Canadian Premier League, signing with Valour FC for the 2024 season.
 After the 2024 season, the club picked up his option for the 2025 season.

+In January 2026, Faria signed for League of Ireland Premier Division club Waterford.

 International career

 In October 2014, Faria made his debut in the Canada national team program, attending a U15 identification camp.
 In August 2015, he was named to the U15 squad for the U15 Torneo Internacional.
 He was later named to the Canada U17 for the 2017 CONCACAF U-17 Championship.
 In 2017, Jordan Faria was a runner-up for the Canadian U17 Player of the Year award.